4142 BUSINESS PLAN

 Seth Ward - Founder & CEO

 Serial entrepreneur building AI solutions since 2017.
 Deep expertise in vertical SaaS, go-to-market strategy, and platform architecture.
-Successfully exited Scout7 in 2017 - a sports data SaaS serving enterprise clients.
+Co-founded and successfully exited Scout7 in 2017 - a sports data SaaS serving enterprise clients.
+Frontline AI expertise drives 60-70% development efficiency gains through systematic experimentation with emerging tools.

 Lee Jamison - Co-Founder & COO

 25-year business partnership with Seth.
-Co-founded and scaled Scout7 to successful exit.
+Co-founded and scaled Scout7 to successful exit in 2017.
 Brings operational excellence, financial discipline, and deep understanding of what it takes to build and sell vertical software businesses.
+Proven track record of turning vision into executable operations.

 Development Team